ameliaregina/ZB4171-project/README.md

 ### 3. How long would it take for you to complete the task?
 ### 4. Provide an estimate of what day you expect the task to be done by?
-GSE202695: Proceed with clustering but mention how the dataset might be inappropriate and therefore we will refrain from making any assumptions [IC: Chris]
+GSE202695: Proceed with clustering but mention how the dataset might be inappropriate and therefore we will refrain from making any assumptions [IC: Chris; ETA Friday 11th]

 EC2 RStudio AMI: Get all the required dependencies downloaded and ensure all programs work fine by testing with whatever dataset is in the S3 bucket.
-[IC: Wei Jing]
+[IC: Wei Jing; ETA Saturday 12th (BEST CASE) / Sunday 13th (WORST CASE)]

-GSE200218 and GSE181919: we would require a suitable EC2 instance with RStudio to run due to the large nature of the dataset, however the pipeline will be the same using the original script written however, the script may require tweaking to suit the formatting of fils in each dataset [IC: Whoever available]
+GSE200218 and GSE181919: we would require a suitable EC2 instance with RStudio to run due to the large nature of the dataset, however the pipeline will be the same using the original script written however, the script may require tweaking to suit the formatting of fils in each dataset [IC: Whoever available; ETA dependent on AMI]

-Presentation and Report: Presentation Tuesday, Report Wednesday (BEST CASE SCENARIO) [ICs: Wei Lin, Amelia]
+Presentation and Report: [ICs: Wei Lin, Amelia; ETA: Presentation Tuesday 15th, Report Wednesday 16th (BEST CASE)]